VIJAYAKRISHNANJ/VijayStarupX/README.md

 ## 🔑 Environment Variables

-Create a `.env` file and add your OpenRouter API key:
+Create a `.env` file in the project root:

 ```env
 OPENROUTER_API_KEY=your_api_key_here
 ```

+Refer to `.env.example` for the required environment variables.

 > ⚠️ Never commit your actual `.env` file or API keys to GitHub.